er-jpg/convexter/README.md

   1. Must be able to use the free version of the currencylayer api
   2. The base coin from the API is the USD
-  3. Transactions should persist in the database having the following schema:
+  3. Transactions should persist in the database having the following schema in the `[POST]/conversion`:
       * `user_id`
       * `origin_currency`
       * `target_currency`